-An introduction to the basics of effective writing: clarity of purpose, use of pertinent supporting details, standardized grammar and usage appropriate to the context, and well-balanced paragraph structures.
-Techniques for conducting research and documenting sources are introduced as part of formal writing procedures, leading to the required research paper.
-This course is a prerequisite for all 200+ English courses.
+An introduction to the basics of effective college-level expository and argumentative writing: clarity of purpose, use of pertinent supporting details, standardized usage appropriate to the context, an understanding of tone and voice, and well-balanced paragraph structures.
+The steps in the writing process as well as substantial revision will be emphasized.
+Techniques for conducting research and documenting sources are introduced as part of formal writing procedures.
+This course is a prerequisite for all 2000+ English courses.